 CS50 Sandbox is a web app at sandbox.cs50.io, for students and teachers especially, that allows users to

-- create temporary programming environments (sandboxes) quickly, without even logging in, and
+- create temporary programming environments (sandboxes) quickly and

 - share copies of those sandboxes with others.